SahithiRani/mips32-simulator/README.md

 The branch instructions `bne`, `beq` and the `jump` instruction(j), jump to an instruction number rather than a label.

 ## Classes implemented in the Java program :
-There are `9` Java classes in our program.
+There are `9` Java classes in the program.
 The class GuiSimulator is the main class.

 ### GUI Class :
 > The GUI class holds the code to create a graphical user interface to upload a file and display the registers and the data segment after the execution of the program.